How It Works

 to active air cleaner.

 Four stages.
-One sleeve.
+One column.
 No excavation.
 The full technical story of how we transform Britain's existing street infrastructure into a distributed clean air network.

-The Clean Air Initiative retrofit unit integrates air filtration, solar power assist, satellite connectivity, and environmental sensing into a single round cylindrical tube that fits over the existing lamppost stub.
+The Clean Air Initiative column integrates air filtration, low-power cellular connectivity, and environmental sensing into a complete replacement lighting column — factory-fitted, connecting to the stub of the existing post.

 01